 The housing customer group consists of two types of housing institutions: institutions owned or controlled by municipalities (or joint municipal authorities) and affordable social housing organisations.
-In future, housing entities can also be controlled by wellbeing services counties or joint county authorities.
+Housing entities can also be controlled by wellbeing services counties or joint county authorities.
 Loans for housing companies owned by municipalities or joint municipal authorities are guaranteed by municipalities, or these loans can also at the same time be categorised as affordable social housing loans.
 In the latter cases there is real estate collateral and a deficiency guarantee from the central government.
 Affordable social housing organisations are defined as corporations designated by state authority and engaged in the renting or production and maintenance of housing, or corporations controlled by them.
 The housing companies are nominated by the Housing Finance and Development Centre of Finland (ARA), a governmental agency operating under the supervision of the Ministry of the Environment.
 Loans for housing companies have a deficiency guarantee from the State of Finland that covers the residual risk over the collateral value of the respective property.
-When a loan has a deficiency guarantee by the central government, primary pledge of real estate collateral is mainly required unless the loan is a central government subsidised housing loan granted for municipality or joint municipal authority in which case there is no collateral required by law.
+When a loan has a deficiency guarantee by the central government, primary pledge of real estate collateral is mainly required unless the loan is a central government subsidised housing loan granted for a municipality or a joint municipal authority in which case there is no collateral required by law.
 The amount of the primary pledge must be at least 1.3 times the amount of the loan.

-The Act on the Municipal Guarantee Board (MGB Act) sets limits on the operations of MuniFin Group, which can also be considered as an important credit risk management tool.
-The Municipal Guarantee Board (MGB) is an institution governed by the public law, whose purpose under the MGB Act is to secure and develop the joint funding of municipalities.
-To accomplish this purpose MGB can grant guarantees to the funding of credit institutions owned or controlled by municipalities which will be used to lending to municipalities, joint municipal authorities, wellbeing services counties or joint county authorities for wellbeing services and to corporations that are wholly owned by them or under their control, as well as non-profit corporations and other non-profit entities nominated by the Housing Finance and Development Centre of Finland (ARA).
-Financing, derivatives and other services can be offered only to customers and investments in accordance with the MGB Act.
+The Act on the Municipal Guarantee Board (MGB Act) defines for which MuniFin's funding guaranteed by the Municipal Guarantee Board (MGB) can be used for and it can also be considered as a credit risk management tool.
+The MGB is an institution governed by the public law.
+The MGB can grant guarantees to the funding of credit institutions controlled or owned directly or indirectly by municipalities if the funding is used for financing of municipalities, joint municipal authorities, wellbeing services counties or joint wellbeing services counties authorities as well as entities wholly owned by the aforementioned entities or controlled by them, in addition to non-profit corporations and other non-profit entities nominated by the Housing Finance and Development Centre of Finland (ARA).
 All funding issued by MuniFin has a MGB guarantee.
-In addition, MuniFin has guarantees granted by MGB to mitigate the counterparty credit risk of some derivative counterparties.
+In addition, MuniFin has guarantees granted by the MGB to mitigate the counterparty credit risk of some derivative counterparties.

 Despite MuniFin Group's business model, which is based on the zero risk weighted customers, the Group has an internal risk-rating system for all customers, which assigns a risk score to the customer as part of the credit granting process.
-In addition, the independent Credit Risk Analysis unit compiles an annual analysis of all customers, which determines the respective risk rating of the customer.
+In addition, the independent Credit and ESG Risks unit compiles an annual analysis of all customers, which determines the respective risk rating of the customer.
 The annual analysis and update of the risk rating is based on key figures in the financial statements, the report of the Board of Directors and other available information.
 The risk rating of the customer affects the need for further analysis of the customer in the process of granting financing, the financing decision-making, decision-making power inside the Group, possibly the pricing and the monitoring of the customer.
 The Group has customer specific credit limits.